-"These [are the] voices of the Church from which every Church had its origin; these are the voices of the metropolis of the citizens of the new covenant; these are the voices of the apostles; these are voices of the disciples of the Lord, the truly perfect, who, after the assumption of the Lord, were perfected by the Spirit, and called upon the God who made heaven, and earth, and the sea,-who was announced by the prophets,-and Jesus Christ His Son, whom God anointed, and who knew no other [God].
-For at that time and place there was neither Valentinus, nor Marcion, nor the rest of these subverters [of the truth], and their adherents."
+These [are the] voices of the Church from which every Church had its origin; these are the voices of the metropolis of the citizens of the new covenant; these are the voices of the apostles; these are voices of the disciples of the Lord, the truly perfect, who, after the assumption of the Lord, were perfected by the Spirit, and called upon the God who made heaven, and earth, and the sea—who was announced by the prophets—and Jesus Christ His Son, whom God anointed, and who knew no other [God].
+For at that time and place there was neither Valentinus, nor Marcion, nor the rest of these subverters [of the truth], and their adherents.

-We do not need to go through the entire text of Acts as read by Irenaeus, as it has already become unmistakably clear at this point that he excerpts Acts as a crown witness for his Petrine-supported anti-Heretical position.
-This can be seen, too, when he quotes Peter again in the next section, then introduces Philip and finally Paul.
-Again, Irenaeus is not guided in his reading by any historical interest, but by his anti-Heretical orientation which he sees endorsed by Acts, as Acts parallels his own preference of Peter over Paul.
+Even without going through the entire text of Acts as read by Irenaeus, it seems clear at this point that he uses Acts as a key testimony to support his anti-heretical position based on Peter.
+This can be seen, too, when he quotes Peter again in the following section, then introduces Philip, and finally Paul.
+Again, in his reading Irenaeus is not guided by any historical interest, but rather by his anti-heretical orientation, which he sees endorsed by Acts, as it parallels his own preference of Peter over Paul.

-Concerning Paul, Irenaeus quotes his sermon on the Areopagus at length in order to emphasise that Paul also supports the same anti-Heretical position.
-Paul teaches "not only God as the Creator of the world", but at the same time underpins the universal aspect of this creation, as God has made a human race to dwell over the whole earth.
-If Marcion was contradicted by the emphasis on God's being the Creator, according to Irenaeus the universality of God speaks against the position of Valentinus.
+Concerning Paul, Irenaeus quotes his sermon on the Areopagus at length in order to emphasize that Paul also supports the anti-heretical position.
+Paul preaches “not only God as the Creator of the world,” but at the same time substantiates the universal aspect of creation, as God made a human race to dwell all over the earth.
+If Marcion is being contradicted by the emphasis on God’s being the Creator, the universality of God, for Irenaeus, speaks against the position of Valentinus.

-That Irenaeus, as shown above, seems to follow a collection of writings, he reveals again, when he writes, following the quotation of Paul's sermon: "All his Epistles are consonant to these declarations, I shall, when expounding the apostle, show from the Epistles themselves, in the right place."
+Irenaeus again seems to indicate that he is following a collection of writings, as shown above, when he writes, after citing Paul’s sermon: “All his Epistles are consonant with these declarations, I shall, when expounding upon the apostle, show from the Epistles themselves, in the appropriate place.”
 Irenaeus consequently understands Acts, as demonstrated from Adv. haer.
-III 12 onwards, as a proof text against his main opponents, whereby Acts follows as further proof of the correct interpretation of Jesus the four Gospels, before the Epistles of Paul are being read, which he will then discuss in Adv. haer.
+III 12 onwards, as textual evidence against his main opponents, in that it constitutes further proof of the correct interpretation of Jesus in the four Gospels, before reading the Epistles of Paul in Adv. haer.
 III 15.

-When in Adv. haer.
-III 16 he discusses 1-2 Joh and 1 Peter, there is much to suggest that these writings were also already present in his collection, and (in this arrangement?) already bound together with Acts as a subcollection of the Praxapostolos.
-Of course, the different order of mention here could be used as a counter-argument to this conclusion, may, however, be due to Irenaeus' specific argumentative interest.
-The latter possibility is supported by the fact that in the report on "the letter of the apostles ... to the Gentiles" (Acts 15), Irenaeus explicitly quotes the speeches of Peter and James, thus already referring to the authoritative voices that later have their say in his collection with their own Epistles.
-Once again, these voices are cited to reject Marcion's claim that these apostles represented the believe into another God than the God of Israel and his Messiah.
+When he discusses 1-2 John and 1 Peter in Adv. haer.
+III 16, there is much to suggest that these writings were also present in his collection, and bound together with Acts as a sub-collection of the Praxapostolos.
+While the different order in which they are mentioned here could be used as a counter-argument to this conclusion, it might also be based on Irenaeus’ specific argumentative interest.
+The latter possibility is supported by the fact that in the report on “the letter of the apostles ... to the Gentiles” (Acts 15), Irenaeus explicitly quotes the speeches of Peter and James, thus already referring to the authoritative voices that later have their say in his collection with their own epistles.
+Once again, these voices are cited to reject Marcion’s claim that these apostles represented the belief in a God different from the God of Israel and his Messiah.